Blog-Archiv

 • Set the standard note length to the whole bar (1/1), and put the length of the note to every note, else you will have to always calculate their lengths while reading (Write more do more:-)

 • Add spaces wherever it is possible.
-If impossible due to beaming, you can use back quote ` instead of space to separate the notes.
+If impossible due to beaming, you can use back quote ` (with optional subsequent space) to beam together the (then separated) notes.

 How do you make your abc code more readable?
 Leave a comment!